OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 [Install Miniconda](https://docs.conda.io/en/latest/miniconda.html)

 Miniconda is a Python environment and package manager.
-It is required for installing certain dependencies..
+It is required for installing certain dependencies.

 - Go [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) to find the download for your operating system or use the links below: